The Lahaina 'Miracle House' — The Red Roof That Survived, Explained (2023)

 None of it was fire protection.
 The stones went in against termites and water damage.
 'It's a 100% wood house, so it's not like we fireproofed it or anything,' Dora told the Los Angeles Times.
 'We love old buildings, so we just wanted to honor the building.'

-The renovation had, incidentally, executed the two highest-value moves in wildfire mitigation.
+The renovation had, incidentally, executed two of the highest-value moves in wildfire mitigation.
 Most houses in a fire like Lahaina's are not taken by a wall of flame; they are taken by wind-blown embers that land on something combustible touching the structure — dry plants, mulch, an asphalt roof — and smolder into ignition.
 The Millikins' house offered embers a steel roof and a ring of stone.
 'Having nothing combustible in the 5 feet directly around a house is enormously important,' Michael Wara, a wildfire policy expert at Stanford, told Civil Beat.
 Daniel Beveridge of the Colorado State Forest Service credited the same pair: the metal roof, and nothing flammable adjacent.
-Wara added the caveat the mechanism requires: with neighboring houses burning a few yards away, radiant heat alone can take a structure, and some of what happened on Front Street was luck.
+Wara added that with neighboring houses burning a few yards away, radiant heat alone can take a structure, and some of what happened on Front Street was luck.

 The Owners' Answer